- The Concept

 The concept of global citizenship lies at the heart of global studies.
 The idea of individual humans perceiving reality around them from the vantage-point of a global worldview, and acting in the interests of the planet and humanity as a single group, is fundamental to the strengthening of global law and governance.

-A definition and analysis of the concept of ‘global citizenship’ may be found in a chapter on the subject, authored by the Centre’s Director, Dr Kennedy Graham (Kennedy Graham, ‘Global Citizenship’ (2015) Global Citizenship)
+A definition and analysis of the concept of ‘global citizenship’ may be found in a chapter on the subject, authored by the Centre’s Director, in a book entitled For the Sake of Present and Future Generations.
+See: Kennedy Graham, ‘Global Citizenship’ (2015) Global Citizenship)

 Global Citizenship Education

 Global Citizenship Education (GCED) is at the cutting edge of 21st century education.
 The concepts that shape global citizenship are global interdependence and cultural diversity – global citizens respect human rights, cultural diversity, peace and the environment.
 Equipped with the values of rights, respect, and responsibility, students gain knowledge and understanding of global concerns while developing the competence, critical thinking, and cooperation skills to meet the challenges of a complex world.
 GCED is about equipping young people with the knowledge, skills and values to participate as active citizens.

 Authoritative studies on the subject are the following: